tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LessonPlan.md

   ![Top 10 important features](Images/stu-random-forest-2.png)

-Engage the class by calling on a couple of students to share their insights in the Analysis Questions section.
+Engage students by calling on a few people to share their insights from the Analysis Questions section.
 Guiding questions are provided below.

 * **Question 1:** Would you trust this model to deploy a fraud detection solution in a bank?